 Plant cost: $2.99 x 3 and $3.99 x 2

-I had a wooden box kicking around in my garage (I knew it would come in handy someday!) that I’d saved from some gift or other, so I painted it with some red acrylic paint, filled it with indoor potting soil after the paint dried, and plunked my plants in.
-And I nestled a bit of black reindeer moss around the plants to conceal the soil.
-I love how the cyclamen’s patterned leaves and dark stems complement the winterberry foliage, and then there’s the pop of white with the blooms and the red berries.
-But you could use other mini holiday houseplants for this in various combos, too.
+I had a wooden box kicking around in my garage that I’d saved from some gift or other (I knew it would come in handy someday!).
+I painted it with some red acrylic paint, filled it with indoor potting soil after the paint dried, and planted the minis.
+Then I nestled a bit of black reindeer moss around the plants to conceal the soil.
+I love how the cyclamen’s patterned leaves and dark stems complement the winterberry foliage.
+Then there’s the pop of white with the blooms and the red berries.
+You could use other mini holiday houseplants for this in various combos, too.
 Both plants like moist soil, so they should live happily together.